Can LLMs Estimate Cognitive Complexity of Reading Comprehension Items?: Analysis

-Overall, LLMs showed consistent performance on falsifiability classification (Sub-task 1.1) and paraphrase detection (Sub-task 2.2), but struggled with evidence sentence counting (Sub-task 1.2) and phrase reordering detection (Sub-task 2.3).
-While models demonstrated strong answer reasoning ability (as shown in Table~\ref{tab:main_result}), our analysis indicates that even when they solved items correctly, they often failed to explicitly capture the cognitive features underlying their reasoning process, pointing to a limitation in metacognitive awareness.
+Overall, LLMs showed consistent performance on falsifiability classification (Subtask 1.1) and paraphrase detection (Subtask 2.2), but struggled with evidence sentence counting (Subtask 1.2) and phrase reordering detection (Subtask 2.3).
+While models demonstrated stable answer prediction performance (as shown in Table~\ref{tab:main_result}), our analysis indicates that even when they solved items correctly, they often failed to explicitly capture the cognitive features underlying their reasoning process, pointing to a limitation in metacognitive awareness.